TevinKaranja/LINUX-LOG-ANALYZER-AND-BRUTE-FORCE-DETECTOR/README.md

 ## Disclaimer

-This project was tested only against my own local machine and accounts.
-Any brute-force simulation (manual or via tools like `hydra`) was run exclusively against `localhost`/my own lab environment.
-Never run login attack tools against systems you do not own or do not have explicit written authorization to test.
+Everything here was tested only against my own machine and accounts.
+Any brute-force testing (manual or with tools like `hydra`) was run against `localhost` in my own lab setup only.
+Don't point login-attack tools at anything you don't own or don't have explicit permission to test.